langsari/the-noble-quran/README.md

 # Conclutsion :

   Our project summary is We have seen some flaws in the project.
 So we added some functions and added some things to the project.
-That is to add a password reset function, add azkar, edit background and alphabet color for more clear on website, add meaning thai of quran, and add audio for each verses.
+That is to add a password reset function, add quran vocab, edit background and alphabet color for more clear on website, add meaning thai of quran, and add audio for each verses.
 Finally, all of this that we have added.
 It is to provide users with the most convenient use of our website.